Why Long Tail Search Changed Automotive SEO and Paid Search Forever

-In SEO or automotive paid search, long tail keywords are the key to gaining more traffic and more sales.
-This has become even more important with Google’s new Hummingbird algorithm update, signaling huge new opportunity in search engine optimization.
+Long tail keywords are the key to gaining more traffic and more sales.
+They became even more important with Google’s Hummingbird algorithm update, which signaled a huge new opportunity in search engine optimization.
 This is an important automotive aftermarket trend for 2013 and beyond, if you sell online.

 First, let’s define what long tail searches are and why they’re important for automotive SEO and paid search, especially in the aftermarket.